 - Right to offer a franchise of your product or service

-- Transfer the rights of your brand to third parties
+- Ability to transfer the rights of your brand to third parties

-- Possibility of guaranteeing a credit with your brand.
+- Possibility of guaranteeing credit with your brand

-Your trademark in Guatemala becomes an intangible asset, which in many cases is the most valuable asset of your company.
+After registering a trademark in Guatemala, your brand becomes an intangible asset, and in many cases becomes the most valuable asset of your company.

-In Guatemalan law, a brand is understood as “any denominative, figurative, mixed, three-dimensional, olfactory, sound or mixed sign that is capable of distinguishing products or services from other similar ones on the market, from an individual or legal person, of those of another and that can be object of a graphic representation.”
-For the purpose of trademark registration, your application must distinguish the types and classes of trademarks you want to protect.
+According to Guatemalan law, a brand is understood as “any denominative, figurative, mixed, three-dimensional, olfactory, sound or mixed sign that is capable of distinguishing products or services from other similar ones on the market, from an individual or legal person, of those of another and that can be the object of a graphic representation.”
+For the purpose of trademark registration, you must be able to distinguish between the types and classes of trademarks, and specify the characteristics of the one you want to protect.

-Based on the foregoing, if you are about to start corporate activities in Guatemala or if you have already established a company in this country, it is important that you understand and comply with all above processes to ensure efficiency and reduce delay in protecting the property rights of your brand(s).
+If you are about to begin corporate activities in Guatemala, or if you already have an established company, it is important that you understand and comply with all processes outlined above.
+This will ensure efficiency and allow you to protect your brand’s property rights.

-If you are interested in registering a trademark in Guatemala and need assistance to comply with the processes derived from these activities, we can help.
+If you are interested in registering a trademark in Guatemala and need assistance with the process, we can help.
 At Biz Latin Hub, our customized market entry and back-office solutions provide expert legal and commercial advice for the registration of trademarks.
 This includes conducting a thorough trademark search in Guatemala.

 Contact our expert team on trademarks and data protection here at Biz Latin Hub.
-We will provide you the support necessary to guarantee the long-term success of your business in Guatemala.
+We will provide you with the support necessary to guarantee the long-term success of your business in Latin America.

 Learn more about our team and expert authors.